Last updated Mar. 13, 2023 by Charles Zemub

 How can a teenager become a billionaire?

-There are two ways to become a billionaire: you’re born into money and keep it, or you make your own.
-So how can a teen start making their own money?
+There are two ways to become a billionaire: you’re born into money and keep it or you make your own.
+So how can a teen start make their own money?

-In addition to finding work for pay, teens can also try out different businesses and see what sticks.
-In addition, they can ask for investments in their products from friends and family.
+In addition to finding work for pay, teens can try different businesses and see what sticks.
+In addition, they can ask friends and family to invest in their products.